root-ibrahima/root-ibrahima/README.md

 - 👨‍💻 My expertise spans a wide range of technologies, from web development to cybersecurity, cloud infrastructures, and IoT projects using hardware like Arduino and Raspberry Pi.

-- 💬 Feel free to ask me about **Python, Docker, Kubernetes, CI/CD, Node.js, Kali Linux, Metasploit, Symfony, .NET, Arduino, Grove, Raspberry Pi, and more.**
+- 💬 Feel free to ask me about **Python, Docker, Kubernetes, CI/CD, Node.js, Kali Linux, Metasploit, Symfony, .NET, Arduino, Raspberry Pi, and more.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">